 Views throughout the savanna and forest

-Interpretive signs that feature natural, agricultural, archeological, and cultural points of interest
+Interpretive signs featuring natural, agricultural, archeological, and cultural points of interest

-Our professional trail team has constructed six miles of equestrian trails and fifteen miles of multi-use trails that provide some of the best vistas in Whiterock!
+Six miles of equestrian trails and fifteen miles of multi-use trails provide some of the best vistas in Whiterock!

 Many parts of the horse trails will have a covering of fine gravel for reinforcement

 Trail use is $10 per horse per day, which can be paid at any of the trail heads

 Parking for horse trailers is available at the River campground and at the Oak Ridge RV Campground